-Goal Mining: My Interview with NHL Player Turned Mining Executive Brent Gilchrist [The Knowledge Project Ep. #49]
+Goal Mining with Brent Gilchrist [The Knowledge Project Ep. #49]

 Former NHL player turned mining executive Brent Gilchrist joins me to share the lessons he learned in the trenches of professional hockey.
 We discuss leadership, hard work, and what it takes to win as a team.

-On the podcast today, I’m excited to welcome Brent Gilchrist.
+I’m excited to welcome Brent Gilchrist to the show.
 Brent is a former professional hockey player who enjoyed 15 seasons in the NHL.
 He played nearly 800 games with 5 teams: the Montreal Canadiens, the Edmonton Oilers, the Dallas Stars, the Detroit Red Wings, and the Nashville Predators.
 He won a Stanley Cup with the Red Wings in 1998.

 Following his hockey career, Brent started an investment firm, which he eventually left to join a friend in a mining venture.
 JDS Energy and Mining helps get mining projects off the ground and specializes in developing national resources all over the globe.